What's new on our site today!

 History: The Blackfoot were a powerful buffalo-hunting society of the northern plains, with most of their settlements

 Montana, Idaho, and Alberta.
 At first the Blackfoot Indians were pleased by the arrival of the Europeans, since the horses they brought they brought were invaluable to buffalo hunters.
 Unfortunately, things took several turns for the worse.
 Smallpox epidemics ravaged the Blackfoot population in the mid-1800's (there is evidence that some white settlers may have deliberately helped it along by selling infected blankets).
 In 1870 American army forces, looking for Mountain Chief's band of hostile Blackfoot Indians, fell instead upon Heavy Runner's peaceable Piegan band and killed 200 of them, many of them women and children.
-(Mountain Chief and his people escaped across the new border into Canada.)
+(Mountain Chief's group escaped across the new border into Canada.)
 Worse than this, by 1900, the white settlers had wiped out the buffalo herds.
 Hundreds of Blackfoot Indians